Kinoma/KPR-examples/README.md

 <x-app-info id="flickrgrid.example.kinoma.marvell.com"><span class="uiSample mediaSample mobileSample"></span></x-app-info>

 This sample code demonstrates how to implement an interactive scrolling photo thumbnail grid.
 Tapping the photo thumbnail opens the full size image using a zoom transition.
 The image thumbnails are retrieved from a Flickr public feed using a tag search.
 The resulting data set is delivered in JSON format.
-This is a good example of how to display images, adapt the layout to device orientation changes, use tool buttons or swipe to navigate between photos, invoke a message to fetch data from a REST API and mobile framework screen open/close transitions.
+This is a good example of how to display images, adapt the layout to device orientation changes, use tool buttons or swipe to navigate between photos, invoke a message to fetch data from a REST API and MobileFramework screen open/close transitions.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***